 Examinations of psychological research and theories about people's attitudes, motivations, behaviors, thoughts and feelings in a variety of spiritual settings.
 Investigations of how therapists address spiritual matters in counseling sessions.
 Consideration of the psychological experience of the Swedenborgian belief in the afterlife, regeneration, charity, conscience, and the relationship between God and humans.
-Prerequisite: Psychology 101.
+Prerequisite: Psychology 101 or department chair permission.